 This course aims at introducing the basic concepts and principles of numerical methods.
 It includes: principles of numerical analysis, some important numerical algorithms, mathematical modeling of physical systems, application of numerical techniques to mathematical models, computer simulation of physical systems, the Monte-Carlo method with some applications.

-The course aims at establishing the basic knowledge of the electric and magnetic fields, both static and time-dependent.
-It includes: electrostatics (Gauss's law, electric fields in materials, polarization, boundary-value problems, Laplace and Poisson equations); magnetostatics (Biot-Savart's law, Ampere's law, scalar and vector potentials, magnetization of materials), Faraday's law, and Maxwell's equations.
+The course aims at establishing the basic knowledge of the static electric and magnetic fields.
+It includes: electrostatics: Gauss law, electric fields in materials, polarization, boundary-value problems, Laplace and Poisson equations; magnetostatics: Biot-Savart’s law, Ampere’s law, scalar and vector potentials, magnetization of materials, Faraday’s law, and Maxwell's equations.